Butter-Fly: Reception

-"Butter-Fly" ranked #5 on NHK's list of Top 100 Best Anime Songs in 2017.
+"Butter-Fly" was ranked number 5 on NHK's list of Top 100 Best Anime Songs in 2017.

 Cover versions

 The cast for the male characters in Digimon Adventure performed "Butter-Fly" and released it with the We Love Digimon Music CD box on December 25, 2002.
 The release was to commemorate the franchise's 100th CD release.

 The song has also been covered by Masaaki Endoh in his album Enson.

 Halko Momoi covered "Butter-Fly" on her 2008 cover album More & More Quality Red: Anime Song Cover.

 Nagareda Project released a cover version on their album, Nagareda PPP, on August 8, 2012.

 Idol group Sea*A released an English version of "Butter-Fly" on their eponymous debut album, Sea*A, on March 27, 2013.

 Idol group Trefle performed a cover version of "Butter-Fly" and released it as their debut single on November 18, 2015, which charted at #78 on the Oricon Weekly Singles Chart.
 The song served as the opening theme song to the show Animemashite.
-They performed the song at Anison History Japan!!
+They performed the song at Anison History Japan!!.

 On September 2, 2019, Vocaloid Hatsune Miku released a cover, as part of a collaboration event with the Digimon franchise.

+On August 15, 2025, YouTube channel The First Take released a cover by a unit named ANISAMA FRIENDS, composed of artists Masayoshi Ōishi, Masami Okui, as well as bands angela, TrySail and FLOW (selected for their importance in Animelo Summer Live).